About

-I'm an assistant professor of the School of Computing at Tokyo Institute of Technology in Japan.
+I am an assistant professor in the School of Computing at Institute of Science Tokyo, Japan.

-I received Ph.D. under the supervision of Prof. Toshiya Itoh.
-I had also been advised by Prof. Osamu Watanabe during my undergraduate.
+I received my Ph.D. under the supervision of Prof. Toshiya Itoh.
+During my undergraduate studies, I was also advised by Prof. Osamu Watanabe.

-e-mail: nanashima at c dot titech dot ac dot jp (replace dot and at properly)
+Email: nanashima at comp dot isct dot ac dot jp (replace dot and at properly)

 Publications